CaptainExasperated/Readthedocs-Tutorial/docs/tutorials/storage.markdown

 ```

 Here is a modified version of the example code that creates a saving function, specifies for HopsTrajectory to store that information at each timestep, and then accesses that information through a variable.

-Note that new saving functions should generally be stored in storage_functions.

 ```
 import os